Disappearance of Trevor Deely: Later developments

 Deely's whereabouts remain unknown and the case continues to spark interest.
 A special documentary hosted by Donal MacIntyre aired on TV3 in 2015.
+Donal MacIntyre: Unsolved episode 8, entitled 'The Case of Trevor Deely', featured the case.

 In December 2016 a new investigation was opened.
 The following April, enhanced CCTV footage was released, leading to the announcement by Gardaí that they believed that the man dressed in black seen behind Deely on the Haddington Road footage was the same man that he spoke to outside his office.
 That same month a €100,000 reward was offered for information.

 In August 2017, Gardaí began a search of a three-acre secluded area in the Dublin suburb of Chapelizod, about 8 kilometres from where Deely was last seen.
 An informant alleged that Deely was murdered on the night of his disappearance by a Crumlin-based criminal known to Gardaí.
 The gang he was in was involved in the drugs and prostitution trade in the area where Deely disappeared.
 The same gang was investigated for the murder of Sinead Kelly in June 1998.
 The informant said that Deely and his alleged murderer had not known each other and it was a chance encounter.
 Although a gun and drugs were found during the search, investigators concluded that they were not related to the case, calling the site a 'stash area' for criminals.
 The search was called off in September and Gardaí said at the time that they had not found anything that would assist them in the case.

+In December 2023 Mark Deely, brother of Trevor Deely, said that the video of Deely on Haddington Road had been digitally enhanced and Gardaí had determined that there was nothing suspicious about the movements of the man in black who is seen walking along the footpath approximately 30 seconds behind Deely.
+The man seen in the video had been traced and interviewed and was no longer a person of interest, and was not the same man who had spoken to Deely outside his office earlier in the night.
+They are yet to identify the man waiting outside the bank for 30 minutes before Deely arrived or figured out why the other two co workers were standing outside the gate after Deely went in.

+In December 2024, the gardaí again appealed for information relating to Deely's disappearance, including the identity of the man in black standing outside the bank on the night of the disappearance.
+In June 2025, gardaí confirmed that the case remained a missing person investigation and not a murder investigation.